Why Trump declaring a 2024 presidential bid would be "profoundly stupid"

-Donald Trump is reportedly considering another for president in 2024, even contemplating a plan to counter-program Joe Biden’s inauguration with a big campaign rally in Florida.
+Donald Trump is reportedly considering another run for president in 2024, even contemplating a plan to counter-program Joe Biden’s inauguration with a big campaign rally in Florida.
 It’s not clear whether Trump—who is still dispensing baseless claims that the election was rigged against him and marred by rampant fraud—is serious about embarking on a presidential campaign or just desperate to remain in the political spotlight.
 But should Trump make his presidential intentions official—as opposed to merely hinting at them—that would be “profoundly stupid,” in the words of one campaign finance attorney who spoke to Mother Jones.
 That’s because declaring a presidential bid will trigger a slew of election laws prescribing how Trump can raise and spend money.
 It would also force Trump to continue filing annual financial disclosures containing information about his business deals, loans, and personal wealth that Trump may not be eager to reveal.

 Trump has been submitting those public disclosures since 2015, but he’ll be free of that obligation next month, if he’s no longer a candidate or a president.
 And the timing couldn’t be better for Trump, especially if he hopes to maintain the perception that he is a wealthy and successful businessman.
 The last public snapshot of Trump’s finances covered 2019.
 It showed a business empire that is in decline—with key properties treading water—and that has nearly a half-billion dollars in debt coming due over the next four years and no obvious way to cover these loans.
 And that was before the pandemic in 2020 caused revenues at Trump’s resorts and golf clubs to plummet.